-(a) The University will publish a chart including but not limited to the types of leaves, awards, grants, and
+(a) The University will publish a chart including but not limited to the types of leaves, awards, grants, and appointments for which academic professionals are eligible.
+[Appendix F]

 (b) As described in Article 19 (Professional Development and Support), Academic Professionals are fully eligible to apply to the Faculty Development Program.
 The University agrees to communicate with Academic Professionals at the beginning of each academic year regarding their eligibility to apply.